Ribhav-Singla/SchemaExtract/README.md

 ### `cf-service`

-The Cloud Foundry service contains the backend extraction logic.
+The Cloudflare Worker contains the backend extraction logic.
 It receives requests from the web application, connects to the configured source, reads its metadata, and returns the extracted schema.

 ## Request flow